statscol/gpt2-sft-orpo-sample/README.md

-## Fine-tuning Decoder-models for Chat.
+## Fine-Tuning Decoder-Only Models for Chat-Like Interactions

 Sample scripts to run SFT or ORPO to allow chat-like interactions in a decoder-only model like GPT-2.
 Requires a Preference Dataset for ORPO (prompt-accepted-rejected) triplet per row, Or a Completion Dataset just for SFT (Prompt+Completion|Response)